opendatabs/data-processing/gva_geodatenshop/README.md

 ### Deployment and harvesting
 - Start Airflow Job `gva-geodatenshop`.
 Shapes are uploaded to FTP, and ODS harvester is started.
 - After successful finish of ODS harvester: In Backoffice, check newly created dataset(s), change metadata in file `Metadata.xlsx` accordingly.
 - Manually change ODS id of newly datasets.
+To do this, you have to depublish the dataset first.
 - Newly created datasets are not auto-published, but remain private until published in ODS.
 - Changes in datasets that have been published in ODS before are automatically published when the ODS harvester has finished running.
 - Repeat until happy with the results ;-)